HMS San Josef: Battle of Cape St Vincent

 The San José was among the Spanish fleet during the battle, during which HMS Captain, under the command of Captain Horatio Nelson came out of the line to attack the San Nicolás.
 After exchanging fire, Nelson led his forces aboard the San Nicolás.
-While the English were fighting their way aboard the San José continued to fire upon the Captain and the San Nicolás.
+While the British were fighting their way aboard the crew of San José continued to fire upon Captain and San Nicolás.
 The San José then fell upon the San Nicolás and their rigging became tangled.
 Trapped, the men from the San José continued to fire on the British boarding parties with muskets and pistols.

 Nelson then took his men from the decks of the San Nicolás aboard the San José, forcing the Spanish to surrender, with their Admiral badly injured.
 The San José and the San Nicolás, both captured by Nelson, were two of the four ships captured during the battle.
 After their capture they were renamed HMS San Josef and HMS San Nicolas respectively.
-The feat of using one enemy vessel as a 'stepping stone' to capture another was afterwards known in the Royal Navy as "Nelson's patent bridge for boarding first rates".
+The feat of using one enemy vessel as a 'stepping stone' to capture another was afterwards facetiously known in the Royal Navy as "Nelson's patent bridge for boarding first rates".